 Dark colours tend to absorb light making a room look smaller.
 For an optimum effect, select soft tones of off-white, blue and green, these colours recede away from the eye and create a sense of space.
 Remember that brighter rooms look bigger and more inviting.
-Try painting your wall trim and moldings in a lighter colour than your walls.
-Painting one wall a dark colour can make a room seem longer, where as vertical stripes can make it seem taller.
+Try painting your wall trim and mouldings in a lighter colour than your walls.
+Painting one wall a dark colour can make a room seem longer, whereas vertical stripes can make it seem taller.

-Also painting the ceiling with a shinny gloss or metallic paint can make the room look taller and the ceiling bigger.
-Of course using all of these tips at once may make the room far too busy, so its best to use these tricks in minimal amounts.
+Also painting the ceiling with a shiny gloss or metallic paint can make the room look taller and the ceiling bigger.
+Of course, using all of these tips at once may make the room far too busy, so its best to use these tricks in minimal amounts.

 The size of your room

-If you have a large room, then long, fixed length boards will reinforce the size of your room and may even work to make it look bigger.
-If this is what you want to achieve, then choosing long, fixed length boards isn’t an issue.
-However, if you want to make a cavernous room appear smaller, then there’s no getting away from the fact that either short, fixed length boards or random boards will achieve that objective better.
+If you have a large room, then long, fixed-length boards will reinforce the size of your room and may even work to make it look bigger.
+If this is what you want to achieve, then choosing long, fixed-length boards aren’t an issue.
+However, if you want to make a cavernous room appear smaller, then there’s no getting away from the fact that either short, fixed-length boards or random boards will achieve that objective better.

 Small rooms.
-If you have a small room, wide boards will give and impression of greater volume to your room, particularly if they are light coloured.
+If you have a small room, wide boards will give an impression of greater volume to your room, particularly if they are light coloured.